Ishank56/_email_classifier/README.md

 You will see the Email Reply Classifier interface.
 Type any sentence into the text box and click "Classify" to get a live prediction from your model!

 You have now successfully set up, trained, and deployed the entire project.

+## Part C – Short Answer Questions
+# 1. If you only had 200 labeled replies, how would you improve the model without collecting thousands more?
+With a small dataset of 200 replies, the best strategies would be data augmentation and leveraging a more suitable model architecture.
+I would use techniques like back-translation or synonym replacement to create new training examples, effectively multiplying the dataset's size.
+Additionally, I would experiment with a SetFit model, which is a few-shot learning technique using sentence transformers that often outperforms full fine-tuning on very small datasets.

+# 2. How would you ensure your reply classifier doesn’t produce biased or unsafe outputs in production?
+To ensure the classifier is safe, I would implement a two-layered approach: data auditing and output guardrails.
+First, I would carefully audit the training data to identify and remove any inherent biases or offensive language before training.
+Second, I would add a post-processing step to the API that checks the model's prediction against a blocklist of unsafe words and flags any outputs from low-confidence predictions for human review.

+# 3. Suppose you want to generate personalized cold email openers using an LLM.
+What prompt design strategies would you use to keep outputs relevant and non-generic?
+To generate high-quality, non-generic email openers, I would use few-shot prompting with rich context.
+The prompt would include 2-3 ideal examples of personalized openers to guide the model's style and tone effectively.
+I would also provide specific, structured context about the recipient, such as {Recipient Name: "Jane Doe", Company: "Acme Inc.", Recent Achievement: "Spoke at the Tech Summit"}, and add a clear instruction like "Draft a one-sentence opener congratulating them on their recent achievement."